(Updated Summer 2021)

 A. A motion in writing for removal of an Executive Officer or member of the Executive Committee of the Caucus may be made by any Caucus Officer or through a letter signed by at least 5 percent of Voting Members.
 The motion or letter must outline the reasons for the motion.

-B. Any such motions or letters for removal that are received by a member of the Executive Committee will be redirected to the Judicial Committee of the Utah Democratic Party.
+B. Any such motions or letters for removal that are received by a member of the Executive Committee may be redirected to the Judicial Committee of the Utah Democratic Party.
 If the motion regards the Chair of the Caucus, the motion will also be submitted to the Vice Chair.

 C. Upon recommendation for removal from office, the Secretary (or other officer, if the Secretary is the subject of the motion) shall provide at least 10 days notice of a General Membership meeting.
 The meeting shall be held to select a replacement of the officer.